zvic81/flask_api/readme.md

 - get /login - enter login-email for protected access
 - get /callback - servise endpoint for reciving jwt token after authentication
 - get /refresh_token - get new token if current is expired, Need send refresh token
+- get /goods_cached - get all orders with added calculated price.
+Calcaulating take 1 sec every item but using redis cache it runs immediatly

 There is samples json requests in file flask_api.postman_collection